HackHunt/honeypot/README.md

 ## Honeypot

 - A honeypot is a computer security mechanism set to detect, deflect, or, in some manner, counteract attempts at unauthorized use of information systems.
-- It attracts Cyber Attacks by mimicking as a target for the attacker.
+- It attracts Cyber Attacks by mimicking a target for the attacker.
 - Also, used as a distraction for hackers from the real target.
-- The Program generates a log file containing attacker's IP, Port and Time of when conncetion was made.
+- The Program generates a log file containing the attacker's IP, Port, and Time of when the connection was made.

 ### Supports Platform:
 Linux, Debain